 A critical characteristic of high performing teams is that everything they are and everything they do is aligned to the purpose and goals of the team.
 The more tightly aligned a team, the better its performance,

-One well tried and tested way of building alignment is to use a diagnostic framework which links the team’s purpose and goals to all the other elements one needs to consider.
+One well-tried and tested way of building alignment is to use a diagnostic framework which links the team’s purpose and goals to all the other elements one needs to consider.

 The McKinsey 7s framework is an ideal tool to use to do this (See figure 3).
-Based originally on the book by Peters and Waterman: In Search of Excellence; the 7s can be used to work systematically through every aspect of a team’s activities and behaviour with the aim of creating alignment to purpose of the team.
+Based originally on the book by Peters and Waterman: In Search of Excellence; the 7s can be used to work systematically through every aspect of a team’s activities and behaviour with the aim of creating alignment to the purpose of the team.

 The analysis should determine what the team needs to change, improve or eliminate to maximise the degree of alignment.